 The Beheading of Google Authorship

-September 23rd, 2014 by admin
+September 23rd, 2014 by Search Influence

 So unless you’ve been living under a rock, you already know, or at least have an idea, of what happened to Google Authorship.
 Back in June, we saw the ominous sign that Google removed Authorship circle count and photos from search results.
 Between its low implementation rates and high error of implementation, Google Authorship was simply proving not to be a strong search signal.
 Google’s continual changes are almost always driven by the goal to improve usability and to make search results more relevant to users.